When it comes to 401(k) compliance, you probably already know that there’s a lot you need to stay on top of.

 That’s why we put together this simple 401(k) compliance calendar.
-So you can quickly see the 401(k) compliance deadlines you should be aware of in 2019.
+It’s all the major 401(k) compliance deadlines you should be aware of in 2020 in one convenient page.
 Feel free to bookmark this page and check back every so often to stay on top of your deadlines.

 Note: With ForUsAll's 401(k) Solution, you do the items highlighted with blue text.
 We help with the rest!

 401(k) Compliance Calendar 2020*For plan years ending 12/31

 |Jan 31||Census data: Plan sponsor provides/confirms accurate prior year census data to the recordkeeper for compliance testing.|

 |Questionnaire: we'll need you to provide this information so that we can ensure your plan testing is accurate.|

 |Feb 14||Approve results from compliance testing provided by administrator.|

 |Mar 2-Mar 13||Decide on corrective action to remedy any testing failures.|

 |Mar 13||Provide instructions to recordkeeper to process corrective action for testing failures.
 (Check with your recordkeeper to ensure you provide enough time for processing.)|

 |Mar 31||Confirm that service provider has all of the required information; the service provider prepares the plan Form 5500.|